julio-cfa/julio-cfa.github.io/_writeups/perfection.md

 ```

-<p>We see that there's a website called "Weighted Grade Calculator".
-Once we access the website, we get to the following functionality:</p>
+We see that there's a website called "Weighted Grade Calculator".
+Once we access the website, we get to the following functionality:

 <div class="center"><img src="/assets/images/screenshots/htb-perfection-website1.png"></div>

 ## User Flag

-<p>We can fill out the fields seen above and send the request.
+We can fill out the fields seen above and send the request.
 With Burp Suite, we can intercept it to see what is going on.
-Then, we can alter one of the parameters to test for SSTI vulnerabilities:</p>
+Then, we can alter one of the parameters to test for SSTI vulnerabilities:

 ```bash
 POST /weighted-grade-calc HTTP/1.1